-Although nearly a year old, all of the information in this article is still relevant.
+Although nearly two years old, all of the information in this article is still relevant.
 Learning how to reset an ADT system can be important; scroll down to find out how.

 An ADT home security system can help to keep your home safe and secure.
 However, after a power outage, after replacing the battery or for unknown reasons, you may need to reset your system.
 It is important to note that some ADT systems are different.
 As such, you should always consult your owner’s manual to learn how to reset your specific system if these steps do not work.
 Here are the steps involved in resetting an ADT home security system.